Push your knowledge of the craft further by learning about all types of chart lines, the role it plays, and the meaning it holds for you.

 Aspects describe specific angles that are made between two different points on your natal chart.
 The size of the angle defines which type of aspect is made.

-The chart above was made in the astrology software I use, TimePassages.
-All of the lines crisscrossing in the middle of the circle are aspects between two points.
+In the chart above, all of the lines crisscrossing in the middle of the circle are aspects, specific angles, between two points.

 Think of aspects as relationships between two points, such as two planets.
 Depending on the aspect, or size of the angle, these relationships can be friendly or stormy, although every type of aspect has its drawbacks and its potential for personal growth.